olegfomenko/blog/about.md

   Welcome to the engineers-oriented blog about cryptography and blockchain industry.
 </p>

-I'm a blockchain developer from
-Ukraine with huge experience in decentralized and high-load systems.
-My portfolio consist of huge experience working with high-load systems e.g. banking and decentralized accounting systems.
-Over the past few years I've been working with decentralized technologies starting from developing backend architecture to writing smart contracts and core systems.
+I am a blockchain developer from Ukraine working at Distributed Lab.
+My portfolio includes extensive experience in developing high-load systems such as banking and decentralized accounting systems.
+In recent years, I have focused on decentralized technologies, ranging from designing backend architecture to coding smart contracts and core systems.

 - Go, Rust, Java+Spring
 - Smart-contracts, decentralized systems